LRYMND/v-link/README.md

 - Raspi gracefully shuts off when ignition turns off (via shutdown -h command)
 - Little to no power is consumed in the off state

-I went through many different forums and articles until I found a neat solution which is described in the article mentioned in the sources.
-After ordering the PCB and soldering the components I noticed that the circuit was not functioning as expected.
+I went through hours of googling until I found an [article](https://dontpressthat.wordpress.com/2017/10/13/in-car-raspberry-pi-psu-controller/) that would end my quest.
+However, after ordering the PCB and soldering the components I had to find out that the circuit was not functioning as expected.
 Once the ignition was off the Raspberry would immediatley turn back on again.

 In short, here are the reasons why:
 - Capacitance of the buck converter itself